symbol/symbol-docs/source/concepts/transaction.rst

 Transactions are actions taken on the blockchain that change its state.
 In other words, how your Smart Assets are put into action.

-Transactions let you transfer :doc:`mosaics <mosaic>` between :doc:`account <accounts>`, transfer or configure ownership of accounts (including the use of :doc:`multisig <multisig-acount>` rules), send messages and more.
+Transactions let you transfer :doc:`mosaics <mosaic>` between :doc:`account <account>`, transfer or configure ownership of accounts (including the use of :doc:`multisig <multisig-account>` rules), send messages and more.
 NEMs blockchain includes a built-in consensus-driven timekeeping facility, so transactions are automatically and accurately time stamped.

 **********************
 Transaction life-cycle